jfelten/My_bare_metal_k8s/README.md

 I will provide detailed steps where important

 Install CentOS 7 minimal and then add packages as needed.
-I prefer to keep the blade OS install as clean and minimal as possible, but you will need the libvirtd packages to run kvm.
-Any service not related to keep the node alive should be run in a vm or container.
+I prefer to keep the blade OS install as clean and minimal as possible, but you will need the libvirtd packages to run KVM.
+Any service not related to keeping the node alive should be run in a VM or container.

 ### Network setup

 Each blade has 2 physical NICs and each NIC gets enslaved to a different bridge.
-Interfeace 1, en0 is enslaved to bridge br0, which is given a static ip onn network 10.10.10.0/24, the lab netowrk.
-Interface 2, en1, is enslaved to bridged br1 which is a spearate subnet shared by kubernetes node VMs.
+Interface 1, en0 is enslaved to bridge br0, which is given a static IP on network 10.10.10.0/24, the lab network.
+Interface 2, en1, is enslaved to bridged br1 which is a separate subnet shared by kubernetes node VMs.

 First create the bridge br1, which will be the general lab network.
-There are tools to do this, but I find it easier to just add the file: /etc/sysconfig/network-scripts/ifcfg-br1
+There are tools to do this, but I find it easier to just add the file: /etc/sysconfig/network-scripts/ifcfg-br1.

 ```
 cat /etc/sysconfig/network-scripts/ifcfg-br1